Flughafen

 Frankfurt-Flughafen contains the whole airport ground of Frankfurt Airport after which the district is named.
 With only 218 inhabitants it is the least populated (and least densely populated) district but with 71,500 people employed at about 500 airport companies (2010) it is also the district with the most employees.
 Due to its statistical anomalies, it also enjoys the highest per capita income in the city.
-In relation to the area Frankfurt-Flughafen is the second largest district after Sachsenhausen.
+Frankfurt-Flughafen is the second largest district by area after Sachsenhausen.
 It is entirely surrounded by the Frankfurt City Forest.

 Frankfurt-Flughafen does not lack infrastructure: Within the district are two train stations (Frankfurt Airport regional station and Frankfurt Airport long-distance station), several hotels, a hospital, places of worship for all major religious groups, many restaurants (including Europe's largest McDonald's) and shops.

 Economy

 Several companies have their head office or offices within the area, e.g. Fraport (the airport operator), Lufthansa, Condor and the Star Alliance.

 The airport ground and the surrounding area of Frankfurt Airport offer a large variety of on-airport businesses as well as airport-related businesses, like office space, hotels, shopping areas, conference rooms and car parks.
 The development of an airport city has significantly increased in recent years.